In Recognition Of Our Work, We Have Been Awarded

 The state of California has implemented tough drunk driving laws, and some DUI offenders may be sentenced with both DUI and child endangerment if they have a child passenger who is under the age of 14 in the car with them when they are arrested.
 In many cases like these, a skilled DUI attorney may be able to get the DUI charge against the driver reduced to a lesser offense so that the sentencing enhancement does not apply.

-At the Aizman Law Firm, our experienced DUI attorneys can help you if you are facing a sentencing enhancement in a DUI case.
-If you need to speak to a DUI attorney about your case, please call our office at: (818) 351-9555.
+At the Aizman Law Firm, our attorneys can help you if you are facing a sentencing enhancement in a DUI case.
+If you need to speak to an attorney about your case, please call our office at: (818) 351-9555.

 Request A Free Consultation 818-351-9555